AhmaDroid92/NewsFinder/README.md

 AhmeDroid

-The project is build using Android Studio Bumblebee 2021.1.1 Using Android Gradle Plugin 7.1.3
+The project is built using Android Studio Chipmunk 2021.2.1 Using Android Gradle Plugin 7.1.3
 Using Gradle 7.3.3
 Using Android Build Tools 30.0.3
 Using JDK 11

-Note: I did not take the atomic-commit approach with this project although I would've prefered it.
+Note: I did not take the atomic-commit approach with this project although I would've preferred it.

 Approach in this project: